Health & Wellness

 • Sedentary lifestyle: When we sit for long periods, our muscles weaken, making them more prone to injury and pain.

-But fear not, there are remedies to help ease this discomfort.
+There are remedies to help ease this discomfort.
 Consider these tips:

 • Take breaks: Every 30 minutes or so, get up, stretch, and move around.